 Oral health is important for maintaining a white and attractive smile.
 Apart from brushing and flossing, drinking water is essential for your oral health.
 Many people associate water with driving away body toxins and maintaining a healthy weight, but it also has many oral benefits.
 The following are some of the main benefits of drinking water for dental health.

 Some foods and drinks are capable of staining your teeth.
 Foods like berries, candy, deep-colored sauces and drinks such as coffee can stain your teeth.
 If you allow these foods or drinks to remain in your teeth for long, they are capable of staining your teeth.
+So, is drinking water good for your teeth?
 Many experts instruct patients to drink lots of water after eating these foods and drinks.
 Swishing water in your mouth several times will be helpful in flushing away the staining elements of these foods or drinks.

 Flushes Away Sugars and Acids